No one noticed this giant blooper in the iconic Pretty Woman ❤️❤️

 Richard Gere didn't like his character

-Richard Gere has undoubtedly reaped the rewards of the blockbuster success of Pretty Woman, both in his professional life and financially.
+Richard Gere has undoubtedly reaped the rewards of the blockbuster success of Pretty Woman, both in his professional and financially.
 However, he hasn't always expressed complete enthusiasm for the film, particularly regarding his character, Edward.
-During a film festival in Venice, Gere referred to Edward as “criminally underwritten,” stating, “Essentially, he's just a and a good haircut.”
+During a film festival in Venice, Gere referred to Edward as “criminally underwritten,” stating, “Essentially, he's just a suit and a good haircut.”

 One particular scene that troubled Gere involved Edward playing the piano while Vivian drew closer.
 Reflecting on it later, he quipped, “Honestly, there's no chemistry whatsoever.
-This actor and this actress had absolutely zero chemistry… I haven't witnessed that in ages.
+This and this actress had absolutely zero chemistry… I haven't witnessed that in ages.
 What a passionate scene.”

 Director Garry Marshall came up with the for the scene by inquiring about Richard Gere's late-night activities while staying in hotels.
 Gere shared, “I usually struggle with jet lag and end up awake all night.
 I often seek out a ballroom or a bar, and I enjoy finding a piano to play.”
-Marshall found this intriguing and responded, “Let's create something around that.”
+Marshall found this idea intriguing and responded, “Let's create something around that.”

 The scene ended up being largely improvised.
 Gere noted, “He asked me to play something with a moody vibe, so I began to play something that mirrored the character's emotions.”